johntalton/tca9548a/README.md

 Also the fact that `0x10` and `0x70` is always present from the host perspective as expected.

 ### Overlapping static address multiplexing
-A simple / common use case is to use the TCA to select from sensor that would nomraly share an address (and create errors on the I²C bus) by placing each on individual channels:
+A simple / common use case is to use the TCA to select from sensor that would normally share an address (and create errors on the I²C bus) by placing each on individual channels:

 ![example bus layout](examples/multiplex.svg)

-In such a configuration the `tune` command would exclusivly select each channel (never selecting more then one at a time), and the `i2cdetect` call would always return 0xA onto the host bus.
+In such a configuration the `tune` command would exclusively select each channel (never selecting more then one at a time), and the `i2cdetect` call would always return 0xA onto the host bus.

-Some care is needed by calling application layer when managing and caching resourses as called from code addressing 0xA (in this example) will result in read/write on different sensors depending on the channel configuration.
+Some care is needed by calling application layer when managing and caching recourses as called from code addressing 0xA (in this example) will result in read/write on different sensors depending on the channel configuration.

 ## Interoperability / Dependencies
-This project aims to provide a common / abstract I²C bus implementation such that transparent sensor logic can be writen without knowledge of the bus layer.
+This project aims to provide a common / abstract I²C bus implementation such that transparent sensor logic can be written without knowledge of the bus layer.

 Wrapper code for `i2c-bus` and `onoff` are well supported.